Skip to main content

 5. Motivation: “[Company] motivates me to go beyond what I would in a similar role elsewhere.”

-These five questions are a solid starting point, but a thorough engagement survey goes beyond them to ask targeted questions relating to the four main factors that drive employee engagement: Leadership, Enablement, Alignment, and Development (LEAD).
+These five questions are a solid starting point, but a thorough engagement survey goes even further, asking targeted questions relating to the four main factors that drive employee engagement: leadership, enablement, alignment, and development.
+An easy way to remember them is the acronym LEAD.

 These questions ask employees to rate their agreement with statements like: